arkitektio-apps/kare/README.md

 kare is just CARE enabled as an arkitekt app

-### Inspiration

-Mikro is the client app for the mikro-server, a graphql compliant server for hosting your microscopy data.
-Mikro tries to facilitate a transition to use modern technologies for the storage and retrieval of microscopy data.
-It emphasizes the importance of relations within your data and tries to make them accessible through a GraphQL Interface.

 ### Installation

 In order to run kare you can either use the port automatic installer (which installs kare as a docker container with managed dependencies